 The canal corridor through the beautiful Sussex and Surrey countryside provides a natural link between a rich variety of habitats.
 This supports a wide range of wildlife which has improved as restoration of the canal has progressed.
 The Trust's Nature, Ecology & Conservation guide is available at Loxwood Canal Centre.

-If you are lucky, you may see a flash of blue and orange as a Kingfisher flies past just above the water.
-Grey Herons stand motionless waiting for their prey.
-Grey Wagtails can sometimes be seen looking for insects at the Locks.
+You may see a flash of blue & orange as a Kingfisher flies past just above the water.
+A Grey Heron may be seen on the canal bank, looking in the water for prey.
 Look in the sky for birds of prey, including Kestrels, Buzzards and if you are lucky, Red Kites.